munificent/craftinginterpreters/book/types-of-values.md

 <span name="as-null">These</span> macros go in the opposite direction.
 Given a
 Value of the right type, they unwrap it and return the corresponding raw C value.
-The "right type" bit is important!
+The "right type" part is important!
 These macros directly access the union fields.
 If we were to do something like:

 ```c
 Value value = BOOL_VAL(true);